radixdlt/babylon-wallet-ios/README.md

 6. "Add Other" button in bottom left
 7. "Add Package Dependency"
 8. And selecting the whole project ROOT (yes the root, and we will use a trick below to avoid "recursion")
-9. This would not work if we did not use PointfreeCos trick to create a "Dummy" Package.swift inside `./App/` folder, which we have done.
+9. This would not work if we did not use Point-Free's trick to create a "Dummy" Package.swift inside `./App/` folder, which we have done.
 10. Again click "+"button in bottom of "Link Binary With Libraries" section and you should see "AppFeature" (and all other packages) there, add "AppFeature"!
 11. This setup only needs to happen once, for all targets, but any other targets need to perform the last step, of adding the actual package as dependency, e.g. for macOS (for development purpuses).